denten-books/plain-text/main.md

 frequency- division multiplexing.
 On some level, space-division multiplexing simply involves the splitting of a signal into multiple physical channels (wires).
 Frequency-division better "fills" the space of a single channel.

-[^ln-tele-digi]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"
+[^ln1-tele]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"
 @jepsen_my_2001, 195: "The telegraph was a digital device that used dots and dashes in a manner similar to the ones and zeroes of digital logic;"
 @comer_internet_2006, 32: "The telegraph is a digital device because instead of sending a continuous signal that is an exact analog of the input, the telegraph clicks to send the individual characters."

 [^ln-mindflex]: The American toy giant Mattel makes a game called "Mindflex."
 The Frequently Asked Questions page includes the following prompt: "Have you